maglietti/explore-ai3/guides/ai3-persistent-storage/ignite3-persistence-guide.md

 ## Introduction

+### About this Guide

-Apache Ignite 3 provides robust persistent storage capabilities that allow your data to survive system restarts and crashes while maintaining high performance.
-This guide will walk you through the basics of setting up and using Ignite's RocksDB-based persistent storage with the Chinook database in a Docker-based environment.
+This guide will walk you through the basics of setting up and using Apache Ignite 3's RocksDB-based persistent storage with the Chinook database in a Docker-based environment.

-## Persistence Fundamentals
+### Prerequisites

+Before starting, ensure you have:

+- Docker and Docker Compose installed
+- Basic SQL knowledge
+- Terminal or command line access
+- At least 8GB of free RAM for the Ignite cluster

-### What is Ignite Persistence?
+### What is Apache Ignite 3?

+Apache Ignite 3 is a distributed database platform that provides high-performance, in-memory computing capabilities with optional persistence.
+It allows for horizontal scaling and offers SQL support for data operations.

+## Understanding Ignite Persistence

+### Persistence Architecture

 Ignite Persistence is designed to provide quick and responsive persistent storage.
 When using persistent storage: